-- Campus Worship Campus Worship is a regular gathering of the University to share through music, testimonies, preaching, dance, mime, etc. This service is student lead and welcoming to all. - Chowan Cares During the month of November, Campus Ministry sponsors a month of community service for campus organizations and clubs. - Community Bible Study Weekly, student-led Bible study and discussion. - Daughters of Most High-Praise Dance This ministry uses dance to praise God.
+Campus Worship -Campus Worship is a regular gathering of the University to share through music, testimonies, preaching, dance, mime, etc. This service is student lead and welcoming to all.

+- Chowan Cares During the month of November, Campus Ministry sponsors a month of community service for campus organizations and clubs. - Community Bible Study Weekly, student-led Bible study and discussion. - Daughters of Most High-Praise Dance This ministry uses dance to praise God.
 They serve regularly on campus as worship leaders and also share in local churches.
-All are welcome. - E3 weekly time for worship, prayer, and fellowship.
-Fellowship of Christian Athletes This ministry is open to everyone but is led by athletes to offer community, Bible Study, fellowship, and service.
-This group participates in an annual statewide event to get to know students from other schools. - Instruments of Praise-Gospel Choir The Gospel Choir has a long tradition of being a passionate group that serves on campus and off through the gift of music.
-There is no audition required and all are welcome to be a part. - International Justice Mission Is an organization of education and advocacy inspired by God's call to love all people and seek justice for the oppressed by protecting the poor from violence without regard to religion, race, or any other factor, and we seek to partner with all people of goodwill. - Mimes of God This ministry uses the gift of Mime to help others connect to God.
-All are welcome to join. - Ministry Chaplains Upper Class students who serve in Residence halls to help provide community, ministry opportunities, friendship, and resources. - Mission Trips We offer 3-4 Missional experiences a year.
+All are welcome. - Wednesday Night Worship- weekly time for worship, prayer, and fellowship.
+This ministry is open to everyone. - Instruments of Praise-Gospel Choir The Gospel Choir has a long tradition of being a passionate group that serves on campus and off through the gift of music.
+There is no audition required and all are welcome to be a part. - International Justice Mission Is an organization of education and advocacy inspired by God's call to love all people and seek justice for the oppressed by protecting the poor from violence without regard to religion, race, or any other factor, and we seek to partner with all people of goodwill.

+- Mimes of God This ministry uses the gift of Mime to help others connect to God.
+All are welcome to join. - Ministry Chaplains Upper Class students who serve in Residence halls to help provide community, ministry opportunities, friendship, and resources. - Mission Trips We offer 2-3 Missional experiences a year.
 These vary from local to global.
 All are welcome to apply and meet the grade requirement, be in good standing with the school and be living an active faith.
-We assist with the fund- raising for trips.

-• Taylor Religious Heritage Lectures - An endowed annual lecture series, the Heritage Lectures were established by Dr. and Mrs. Hargus Taylor and Chowan University.
-They focus on religious personalities and movements as contributors to our understanding of our Judeo-Christian Heritage.
+We assist with the fund-raising for trips. - FCA (Fellowship of Christian Athletes - Taylor Religious Heritage Lectures An endowed annual lecture series, the Heritage Lectures were established by Dr. and Mrs. Hargus Taylor and Chowan University.
+They focus on religious personalities and movements as contributors to our understanding of our Judeo-Christian Heritage. - Chapel and Cross of Christ Usage and Prayer Room